LongBu/AWS-MLS-C01-Study-Guide/README.md

 ###### Training on SageMaker
   * Create a training job
+    * ARN of an IAM role that SM can assume to perform the (training) tasks with the proper permissions
     * URL of S3 bucket with training data
-    * ML compute resources
+    * ML compute/storage resources for training
-    * URL of S3 bucket for output
+    * URL of S3 bucket for output of the trained model
     * ECR path to training code
   * Training options
     * Built-in training algorithms